taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 <h2><a name="code_t" href="#code_c">Code</a></h2>
 <br>

-- Clean Code : A Handbook of Agile Software Craftsmanship (2008) by Robert C. Martin, Prentice Hall
+- **Clean Code : A Handbook of Agile Software Craftsmanship** (2008) by Robert C. Martin, Prentice Hall
+- **Code Complete** (2nd, 2004) by Steve McConnell
+- **The Practice of Programming** by Brian W. Kernighan
+- **Hacker's Delight** by Henry S. Warren Jr.
+- Writing Solid Code by Steve Maguire
 - The Art of Readable Code by Dustin Boswell, Trevor Foucher
-- Clean Architecture by Robert C. Martin
+- Think Like a Programmer: An Introduction to Creative Problem Solving by V. Anton Spraul
 - 码出高效：Java开发手册 by 杨冠宝, 高海慧
 - 码农翻身 (2018) by 刘欣
-- Code Complete (2nd, 2004) by Steve McConnell
-- The Practice of Programming by Brian W. Kernighan
-- Writing Solid Code by Steve Maguire
-- Hacker's Delight by Henry S. Warren Jr.
-- Think Like a Programmer: An Introduction to Creative Problem Solving by V. Anton Spraul

 Refactoring

-- Refactoring : Improving the Design of Existing Code (2nd, 2018) by Martin Fowler, Kent Beck
+- **Refactoring : Improving the Design of Existing Code** (2nd, 2018) by Martin Fowler, Kent Beck
-- Refactoring to Patterns by Joshua Kerievsky
+- **Refactoring to Patterns** by Joshua Kerievsky
-- Working Effectively with Legacy Code by Michael C. Feathers
+- **Working Effectively with Legacy Code** by Michael C. Feathers